arthurfiorette/proposal-safe-assignment-operator/README.md

 <br />

-## Why not `data` first?
+## Why Not `data` First?

-That's the way go does it, right?
-Yes, but that's the only way we are supposed to call a function in Go.
-In Javascript, we can already just `const data = fn()` and ignore the error, which is the main problem we are trying to solve.
+In Go, the convention is to place the data variable first, and you might wonder why we don't follow the same approach in JavaScript.
+In Go, this is the standard way to call a function.
+However, in JavaScript, we already have the option to use `const data = fn()` and choose to ignore the error, which is precisely the issue we are trying to address.

-If some is using `?=` as their assignment operator, is because they do not wan't to forget to handle the error.
-Putting data first is the opposite of this principle.
+If someone is using `?=` as their assignment operator, it is because they want to ensure that they handle errors and avoid forgetting them.
+Placing the data first would contradict this principle, as it prioritizes the result over error handling.

 ```ts
 // ignores errors!